 Article XXII.
 Rules of Procedure

+22.1 Each Director shall review and govern by the Chartered Accountant’s Association Primer for Non Profit Directors latest version.
+This is posted on the Association website.

+22.2 Each Director shall review and govern by the Chartered Accountants Association Fiduciary Duty.
+This is posted on the Association website.

-22.1 The Rules contained in the most current edition of “Procedures for Meetings and Organizations” by Robert’s Rules of Order Newly Revised shall govern the rules and procedures to be used in conducting the meetings an affairs of the Association in all cases to which they are applicable, and in which they are not inconsistent with the Constitution and By-laws or other governing documents or laws affecting the Association.
+22.3 The Rules contained in the most current edition of “Procedures for Meetings and Organizations” by Robert’s Rules of Order Newly Revised shall govern the rules and procedures to be used in conducting the meetings and affairs of the Association in all cases to which they are applicable, and in which they are not inconsistent with the Constitution and By-laws or other governing documents or laws affecting the Association.

 Article XXIV.
 Effective Date